 In-Year Applications (Casual Admissions)

 The Judd School has a planned admission number (PAN) of 155 in each year group.
-The only exception is the Year 7 cohort commencing September 2017, where the number is 180 after the Governors agreed to take an additional 25 students following a request from Kent County Council (KCC).
+The only exception is the Year 7 cohort for September 2017 and the new cohort due to start September 2018, where the number is 180.
+At the request of Kent County Council (KCC), the Governors agreed to take an additional 25 students.

 Each year group is usually on or above PAN (the number goes above PAN when an appeal is upheld), so it is rare that a space is available when an in-year application is made.
 As a result, applications are normally rejected on the grounds the year group is full, even when a child meets the selective standard for the school.

 In-Year Applications can be made by completing the relevant In-Year application form.